YourNiceCv

 Complex formatting is the number one reason highly qualified candidates get auto-rejected.
 An ATS parser reads from left to right, top to bottom.
 When you introduce complex layouts, the parser gets confused and scrambles your data.

-If you are applying for a design or creative role, create two CVs: a beautifully designed portfolio version to email directly to the Creative Director, and a clean, ATS-optimized, text-based version for the online application portal.
+If you are applying for a design or creative role, create two resumes: a beautifully designed portfolio version to email directly to the Creative Director, and a clean, ATS-optimized, text-based version for the online application portal.

 5. Spell Out Acronyms and Abbreviations